-The HSI is a free float-adjusted market capitalisation-weighted stock market index.
+The HSI is a free float-adjusted market capitalization-weighted stock market index.
 It looks to represent the biggest movers and shakers found on the Hong Kong exchange.
-It currently accounts for around 65% of the exchange’s total market capitalisation.
+It currently accounts for around 65% of the exchange’s total market capitalization.

 Members of the Hang Seng are broken down into four sub-indices: